april-dev/dashboard/README.md

 # dashboard
-Run app.py to open the website locally.
-Note: the prediction tab cannot work without model files.
-The model files are too large to be uploaded to Github.
-The Twitter Analysis tab needs access to the GCP resources in my GCP account.
+Install required packages and run app.py to open the website locally.
+Note: The model files are too large to be uploaded directly to Github.
+Need to unzip the Archive.zip first and put all model files in the root directory.